Azure/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/README.md

 **NOTE**: Please create your Azure Databricks cluster as v4.x (high concurrency preferred) with **Python 3** (dropdown).
 **NOTE**: You should at least have contributor access to your Azure subcription to run the notebook.
 - Please remove the previous SDK version if there is any and install the latest SDK by installing **azureml-sdk[automl_databricks]** as a PyPi library in Azure Databricks workspace.
+- You can find the detail Readme instructions at [GitHub](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/azure-databricks).
-- Download the sample notebook 16a.auto-ml-classification-local-azuredatabricks from [GitHub](https://github.com/Azure/MachineLearningNotebooks) and import into the Azure databricks workspace.
+- Download the sample notebook AutoML_Databricks_local_06.ipynb from [GitHub](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/azure-databricks) and import into the Azure databricks workspace.
 - Attach the notebook to the cluster.

 <a name="localconda"></a>